YeeHo/Glutton/README.md

                 python Glutton_R1.0.py

 Part 3 of 4.
-Libraries needed to run Glutton script
+Python libraries needed to run Glutton script

         The Glutton script has been tested using Anaconda python distribution version 3.6.